slingr-stack/http-service/README.md

 ## Overview

-The HTTP service allows to make HTTP requests as well as receive HTTP request from other servers.
+The HTTP service allows making HTTP requests as well as receiving HTTP requests from other servers.
 This is the list of features:

 - Send HTTP requests (`GET`, `PUT`, `POST`, etc.) to other servers